 Another challenge is that many teachers and administrators don’t understand the role of a counselor or how best to use them in their classrooms.

-They may not be aware of best practices such as providing early intervention services, using evidence-based interventions or connecting students with community resources.
+They may not be aware of best practices such as holistic approach to school counseling, using evidence-based interventions or connecting students with community resources.
 As a result, school counselors are often seen only as someone who disciplines students rather than someone who helps them develop into successful adults.

 Schools must also deal with issues such as bullying, substance abuse, academic struggles and family problems on top of addressing any potential safety concerns due to external threats like violence or natural disasters.
 To effectively manage these situations, school counselors need specialized training so they’re prepared for whatever situation might arise.